phoneyourrep/phone-your-rep-api/README.md

 If you need to generate updated QR codes you can run the update command as `rake db:pyr:update:all qr_codes=true`

 All of the raw data is stored in the code base as YAML files which track files from [unitedstates](https://www.github.com/unitedstates/congress-legislators) and [TheWalkers](https://www.github.com/thewalkers/congress-legislators).
 Each database update task automatically updates the YAML file first by `curl`-ing its online source and committing any changes.
-These files may be updated often, so it's recommended that you check for updates tasks once a week or so.
+These files may be updated often, so it's recommended that you check for updates once a week or so.

 The full database update is a little time consuming.
 Fetching the raw data first can let you check for changes and save you from running the entire database update task if there are no changes made.